 Forget the artists for the moment – forget about what the DJ wants, what the band or their manger wants and let’s focus in on you – the fan – the customer.
 What do you want?
 It’s great to get a hand written note from your favorite player – maybe a signed T-shirt or a retweet from the lead singer but what if they were so busy interacting with their fans, with you, that they didn’t have time for music?
 What if you demand so much of their time that their next album sucks?
-Let's not allow the fans to kill the music

 We all know there has been a huge change in the Music business over the last decade – it’s not just about music – this affects any business where the product can be digitized and replicated for zero cost.
 Everything changes – production changes, distribution changes and marketing sure as hell changes.
 I’m currently studying at the Berklee College of Music: Online Music Marketing with TopSpin and it is fascinating.